Breast Augmentation Michigan

-Most patients in my practice feel that enhancement surgery was less traumatic than they expected and many stop taking their narcotic pain medication a day or two after surgery.
+Most patients in my cosmetic surgery practice feel that enhancement surgery was less traumatic than they expected and many stop taking their narcotic pain medication a day or two after surgery.
 The procedure is out-patient, which means you can go home the same day.
 The incisions are closed with dissolvable stitches and sealed with glue on the outside so there are no sutures to remove and patients can shower the very next day.
 Patients wear a support garment for about 4-6 weeks, after which, there are no restrictions at all.

-Size and shape are important and should be a focus of discussion with Dr. Kayser before surgery takes place.
+Size and shape are important and should be a focus of discussion with board certified plastic surgeon Dr. Kayser before surgery takes place.
 Many women believe they will be too large after surgery and therefore tend to choose a smaller size than what they really desired.
 However, there are also women who had friends who wished they had gone larger!
 These concerns are normal and Dr. Kayser and his staff will thoroughly discuss these options with you.
 Of course, you will likely become more comfortable with your new shape after surgery.